 Unfold the thirds and fold your square into thirds again in the other direction.
 Unfold again.
 What you’ve done is create a simple grid of fold lines.
 Your paper should look like this.
 The center box will become the bottom of the newspaper pot.

+When you’re ready to start some seed, you’re ready to work the last bit of folding and fill with dirt.
 Open one corner and keep an eye on the center square that is the bottom of your pot.

 The Only Tricky Part